mwin1201/deep-thoughts/README.md

   ## Screenshots
   Homepage

   ![deep_thought_homepage](https://user-images.githubusercontent.com/90287696/158211788-fd0bf2e0-ba93-498e-9ac1-37fa2fafb616.png)

   Login

   ![deep_thought_login](https://user-images.githubusercontent.com/90287696/158211786-0984db78-91bf-45b7-bf8f-18a18407c16a.png)

   Signup

   ![deep_thought_signup](https://user-images.githubusercontent.com/90287696/158211783-772da4fe-3a44-4a95-aae8-327f4d57375c.png)

   Add Friends

    ![deep_thought_addFriends](https://user-images.githubusercontent.com/90287696/158211780-cf4685a7-2bb0-47a3-9d19-8d2ded6ac5a7.png)

   ## Description
   MERN application allowing users to sign-up and login to begin posting thoughts they have.
-Users can comment on thoughts when they are logged in.
+Users can 'react' on thoughts when they are logged in.
+Users can also add others as Friends to quickly checkout what they are posting.
 GraphQL and Apollo are utilized alongside MongoDB to ensure the requests get fulfilled.

   ## Table of Contents
   1. [Installation](#installation)